Catherine is a proponent for responsible stewardship of our natural resources and covers topics of plant life and sustainable living.

 If you are a homeowner, you have most likely encountered a landscaping mistake.
-It might be a mature tree or shrub that sits too close to the foundation or plants that overlap walkways and have to be cut in ways that ruin their natural shape.
-It's an all too common problem that most of us have been guilty of creating.
-A basic plan and some easy research is enough to get you started.
+It might be a mature tree or shrub that sits too close to the foundation, or plants that overlap walkways and have to be cut in ways that ruin their natural shape.
+It's an all too common problem that most of us have been guilty of creating, yet one that can be averted with the right approach.

 Start With a Basic Plan